We support all areas of legal education where this advances the following objectives:

 To advance high quality thinking, training and practice in legal education and legal services so as to ensure legal needs are met.

 We want to support work that explores effective ways of meeting legal needs in sustainable ways and at scale.
-This may involve a range of areas including clinical legal education, business structures, delivery models, income streams, uses of technology, collaboration between legal services organisations and with others outside the legal sector, early intervention and proactive use of the law as well as the replication of approaches that are working.
+This may involve a range of areas including training for lawyers and legal service providers in areas of law where needs could be better met, as well helping to learn about developing delivery models, income streams, collaboration between legal services organisations and with others outside the legal sector, early intervention and proactive use of the law as well as the replication of approaches that are working.

 To increase access to employment in the legal profession and, in particular, to advance social mobility and diversity.